 It’s okay to take the full timeframe to make a decision.
 The choice to accept the position at the offered amount should take deliberation, especially if you are considering other positions at other companies.
 You can always ask for an extension if you are awaiting other offers.

-While it may feel uncomfortable at first, effective salary negotiation will likely set you better financially and should make you feel better about accepting a new position, especially if you are holding multiple offers with comparable pay.
-Remember that employers anticipate counteroffers and you should plan to give a strong argument for why you deserve more than what a hiring manager initially offered.
+While it may feel uncomfortable at first, effective salary negotiation will likely set you better financially.
+It should make you feel better about accepting a new position, especially if you are holding multiple offers with comparable pay.
+Remember that employers anticipate counteroffers, and you should plan to give a strong argument for why you deserve more than what a hiring manager initially offered.